How to Stay Sober & Avoid Relapse

 Staying sober takes continuous effort.
 These tips will help anyone is recovery from alcohol, drugs, food or codependency though the examples in this blog are mainly for substance abuse.

 After the first couple of years in recovery, the excitement wears off and you get complacent.
 You think you've got this.
 You miss a few meetings but everything is okay.
 Life gets busy and over time it gets harder to remember why meetings were necessary in the first place.

 Minimizing these subtle changes and their effect is how denial starts.
 Hanging out with old buddies that use or getting compulsive in other area are early warning signs of relapse.

 This blog gives a boost to your recovery by getting back to the basics and adding more tools to the toolbox.

-1. Continue working the steps and using the principles
+1. Continue Working the Steps and the Principles

 The greatest thing about the steps is that you can apply them to any situation.